Registration Requirements and Restrictions

 Exceptions for 8A/8B courses will be made for extraordinary circumstances with a clearly stated rationale.
 Please discuss your specific situation with your Academic or Faculty Advisor, who will reach out to our office for further discussion.
 OISS is the only department who can give final approval for these exceptions.

-Please be advised that the following do not constitute a valid reason to reduce course load according to U.S. Federal Regulations:
+Please be advised that the following are not recognized as a valid RCL reason by U.S. Federal Regulations:

 Acceptable RCL Circumstances